URiem/portfolio-project-3/README.md

 ### User Goals
 - The site's user wants to test their typing skills in terms of speed and accuracy.
+- The user can save results and track their progress.

 ### Site Owner Goals
 - The site owner's goal is to provided an intuitive and easy to use application that allows a user to test their typing skills.
+- The owner's goal is to encourage the user to return to the test in the future to retest their skill and review previous results.

 ## User Experience